 Of course, it doesn’t mean a husband and wife become a numerical one flesh but instead become a composite or unified one flesh.

 Another example of a composite or unified one [echad] is found in Ezekiel:

 In Ezekiel 37 “16 Moreover, thou son of man, take thee one stick, and write upon it, For Judah, and for the children of Israel his companions: then take another stick, and write upon it, For Joseph, the stick of Ephraim, and for all the house of Israel his companions: 17 and join them one to another into one stick; and they shall become one [echad] in thine hand.”

-There were more than one stick but where to become one in his hand.
+There was more than one stick but were to become one in his hand.

 Genesis 11:6 “And the Lord said, Behold, the people is one [echad], and they have all one language; and this they begin to do: and now nothing will be restrained from them, which they have imagined to do.”

 Exodus 24:3 “And Moses came and told the people all the words of the LORD, and all the judgments: and all the people answered with one [echad] voice, and said, All the words which the LORD hath said will we do.“

 The Hebrew word “yachid” however always means an absolute one.
 An example:

 Genesis 22:2 “And he said, Take now thy son, thine only [yachid] son Isaac, whom thou lovest, and get thee into the land of Moriah; and offer him there for a burnt offering upon one of the mountains which I will tell thee of.”